exercism/problem-specifications/exercises/diamond/description.md

 - The first row contains one 'A'.
 - The last row contains one 'A'.
 - All rows, except the first and last, have exactly two identical letters.
-- All rows have as many trailing spaces as leading spaces.
-(This might be 0).
+- All rows have as many trailing spaces as leading spaces (this might be 0).
 - The diamond is horizontally symmetric.
 - The diamond is vertically symmetric.
 - The diamond has a square shape (width equals height).